Ishaanlikescandy/Infiltration/README.md

 # Important!
 If you are reading this, then **you are in the main branch** please do not add any code in this branch.
-Changes branches by hitting the green button somewhere on your screen, then selecting your name.
+Changes branches by selecting the gray button that says **main** on the left.
+Then, select your name, and then you can start inputting your code!
 ## Thank you!